-Where is the Vision ICL placed?
+Where is the Visian ICL placed?

-The Vision ICL is designed to be completely unobtrusive after it is put in place.
+The Visian ICL is designed to be completely unobtrusive after it is put in place.
 It stays in position by itself and does not interact with any of the eye’s structures.
 After the simple 15-minute outpatient procedure, patients experience an immediate improvement in vision quality and are “Wowed” by the results.

 Does it hurt?

 No, most patients state that they are very comfortable throughout the procedure.
 Your Diamond Vision Surgeon will use topical anesthetic drops prior to the procedure and may choose to administer a light sedative as well.
-The Vision ICL has already improved the lives of more than 100,000 people worldwide, and it’s helping more every day!
+The Visian ICL has already improved the lives of more than 100,000 people worldwide, and it’s helping more every day!

 What will my vision be like?

-In a study of 500 patients who received the staar visian ICL at Fort Bragg, 98% of patients reported better vision than they had in their glasses previously and 75% said their vision was better than it had been in their contact lenses.
+In a study of 500 patients who received the Staar Visian ICL at Fort Bragg, 98% of patients reported better vision than they had in their glasses previously and 75% said their vision was better than it had been in their contact lenses.
 Dr. Stetson and the team at Diamond Vision have observed similar results and in fact had many patients who have experienced an improvement in their best corrected vision.